-Carer's credit
+Carer's Credit

-If your carer is looking after you for 20 hours a week or more they can apply for carer's credit to protect their state pension.
+If your carer is looking after you for 20 hours a week or more they can apply for Carer's Credit to protect their state pension.

-Find your nearest carers' centres to get advice on entitlements. www.carers.org/what-carers-centre-0
+Find your nearest carers' centre to get advice on entitlements. carers.org/our-work-locally

-For information on carer entitlements, contact the Carer's Allowance unit on 0845 608 4321 (textphone 0845 604 5312). www.gov.uk/browse/benefits/disability
+For information on carer entitlements, contact the Carer's Allowance unit on 0800 731 0297 (textphone 0800 731 0317). www.gov.uk/browse/benefits/disability